The Benefits of Native American Healing – Shianne Eagleheart

 Have you ever wondered how nature, ceremony, and sound are used in the Native American healing tradition?

-Shianne Eagleheart is a Licensed Independent Counselor and Clinical Supervisor for the Ohio Mental Health Board.
+Shianne Eagleheart is a Licensed Independent Counselor and Clinical Supervisor.
 She’s also a Native American Ceremonial Leader and the Executive Director and Founder of The Red Bird Center, Inc.

 Shianne has extensive clinical experience in the treatment of adult and adolescent trauma survivors.